 Lately I have been mulling the first clothes that were ever gifted and worn… and I have been considering the Creator of that gift.
 Adam and Eve’s story is so unique… and yet it is our story too.
 We are created with beauty and purpose, with significance.
-And yet we choosing independence of God our Creator, we get caught in our own need and nakedness and are tumbled by shame.
+And yet, choosing independence of God our Creator, we get caught in our own need and nakedness, and we are tumbled by shame.

 When Adam and Eve chose their own way of doing things, they damaged their created innocence and relationship with God.
 Their sin produced separation: aloneness, brokenness, guilt and shame.
 And they hid.

 Adam and Eve’s nakedness was once freedom and authenticity... as they were aligned with God.
 But now... as they rejected God, their vulnerability was revealed.
 On their own… apart from God… they were not enough.
 And shame haunted their hearts.

 Adam and Eve grasped at the created things to cover themselves.
 They stitched leaves together… and they withdrew from the One who loved them.
 They hid in the world God had made.
 But God comes for them, as he always has and always will.
 God pursues his created ones.
 God sees their need and nakedness - and God sees our need and vulnerability.

 And like a mother clothing her child against the cold and harm, God makes clothing for his wayward children.
 How beautiful and nurturing.
 Like a mama seated at her sewing machine, Abba God stitched a covering for his children (Genesis 3, Psalm 30:10-12).
 And he would continue to cover the needs of his children, until Jesus became the final covering that would ever be needed.